Hockey players raise thousands to provide service dogs to veterans

 “I went to a bunch of businesses around my neighborhood,” Pratt said.

-“After three combat tours I was numb, I was in a very bad place,” said Lighty.
+“After three combat tours, I was numb.
+I was in a very bad place,” Lighty said.
 “When I got to meet Tie Rod and was paired with Tie Rod, that’s when I knew everything was gonna be okay.
 He knows if I’m having anxiety or if my stress level is up.
 I know there’s two veterans out there that are gonna get quality of life and their independence back.”

 Man and dog, a team just like the Lawmen’s players.